prs513rosewood/MolecularDynamics/_notes/code_organisation.md

 can be implemented in header files *if and only if* they are marked as `inline`, otherwise the compiler will create multiple symbols for the same function and linking will fail.

+We will use both inline functions and template classes/functions, but the implementations will be provided in the right files